Abhishekhash101/Hand_Control/README.md

 Basic functionalities like play ,pause and Full Screen are done.

-If full fist is open then Full Screen mode
+If full fist is open then Full Screen mode.
 If fist is closed then video is Paused

 Stay tuned — more cool features will be added soon!